PAXTechnologyInc/POSLink-UI/README.md

    > ../helper :  protocol layer data pack and unpack parsing.

 ## app   :
-   Demo code to show how to use lib-ui-core to dispaly action UI and send/received action datas ;
+   Demo code to show how to use lib-ui-core to dispaly action UI and send/received action datas

 ## ui-component   :
-   Components for app, common components be used by app;
+   Components for app, common components be used by app

 ## ui-message   :
-   Display message for ConfirmUnifiedDialogActivity.java of app, some actions use same UI to show message;
+   Display message for ConfirmUnifiedDialogActivity.java of app, some actions use same UI to show message